When Your Phone System Doesn't Actually Answer Calls

 Cloud-Based VoIP System

 Zoom Phone replaces traditional landlines with internet-based calling.
+The VoIP market is projected to grow from $132B to $326B, reflecting the massive shift to cloud-based communications.
 You can make and receive calls from your computer, mobile device, or desk phone.
 No copper wires, no phone company infrastructure.
 Everything runs through the internet.

 For businesses comfortable with cloud technology, this is a massive upgrade from traditional phone systems.
 You get modern features like call forwarding, voicemail-to-email, and mobile apps.